benboardley/quasi-one/README.md

 |convertToSI
 ```
 #### Interfacing with Python and JavaScript
-The Interface with the python code occurs in InterfaceUNI.
+The Interface with the python code occurs in InterfaceUNI in the JavaScript Code.

-JavaScript Integrates with python through:
+JavaScript Integrates with python through interaction with global objects:
    ```
     uniflow = pyscript.interpreter.globals.get('main');
     uniflow();
     js_args = pyscript.interpreter.globals.get('args');
   ```
 pyscript.interpreter.globals.get can grab any global variable, global function, or global class in python and import it to javascript.
-To get the variables  `output.M2 = js_args.M2.toJs();` -- TOJS() converts python arrays into javascript ones.
-If it is not an array you can just use somethign like this: output.Lambda = js_args.Lambda;
+Java script can retrieve global python arrays through  `output.M2 = js_args.M2.toJs();` -- TOJS() converts python arrays into javascript ones.
+If it is not an array you can just use `output.Lambda = js_args.Lambda;`
-Notice how I grab the objects with the .VariableName.
-This is because it matches the varaible names in the args python class.
+Notice how the objects are retrieved with the .VariableName.
+This is because it matches the variable names in the args python class.
 For example here are some, but not all of the names.
 The args class is equivalent to the args class in your original python code.
 ```
 class Args:
         def __init__(self, AR=1.0, Ad=0.0, cd=0.0, cf=0.0, Af=0.0, M1=0.0, xi=0.5, nu=0.0,